MEET THE KT AND CCI TEAM

 As a Scientia PhD scholar at UNSW Art & Design and The Black Dog Institute, her thesis is exploring how art works in two organisations that support artists and makers with intellectual disability.
 She has published on this work in academic journals including The British Journal of Learning Disabilities, literary platforms including Overland and Running Dog, and in The Conversation.

-Stephanie holds a Bachelor of Psychology (Honours) from the University of Wollongong, and is currently a researcher for the KT and CCI platform.
-She is a researcher with a background in implicit and explicit prejudice targeting Arab Australians.
+Stephanie holds a Bachelor of Psychology (Honours) from the University of Wollongong, and is currently a researcher at the Black Dog Institute, with expertise in virtual reality interventions.

-She recently coordinated the project, ‘Edge of the Present’, an immersive virtual reality experience in conjunction with The BIG Anxiety: festival of art + science + people.
-She is also spearheading its development in Brisbane, at the Big Reach, in 2022.
-Stephanie is also a researcher for the Arts-Based Knowledge Translation (AKT) Lab within the Black Dog Institute.
-Previously, she has also worked in the area of mental health research with refugees and asylum seekers who have survived torture and trauma, where she assisted in the development of a New Refugee Assessment Tool.
+Stephanie has recently led the project ‘Edge of the Present’, an immersive virtual reality experience designed for suicide prevention, in conjunction with The BIG Anxiety: festival of art + science + people in NSW and QLD.
+She is also a researcher for the Arts-Based Knowledge Translation (AKT) Lab within the Black Dog Institute, working on projects in the suicide prevention stream.
+Previously, she has also worked in the area of mental health research with refugees and asylum seekers, where she assisted in the development of a New Refugee Assessment Tool.

 Post-Doctoral Research Fellow